-God is the boss of our lives!
+God IS the boss of our lives!
+At least He should be.
 In being that, he does not lead or instruct us through intimidation, even though the world loves to lead that way.
-God calls out to us in many ways from the position of wanting to impart the knowledge of His goodness His love and instruction of His ways to us.
-Psalm 25:8-10 says, “Good and upright is the Lord; therefore he instructs sinners in His ways.
+God calls and reaches out to us in many ways—and solely from His heart of wanting to impart the knowledge of His goodness His love and instruction of His ways.
+Psalm 25:8-10 (NIV) says, “Good and upright is the Lord; therefore he instructs sinners in His ways.
 He guides the humble in what is right and teaches them His way.
 All the ways of the Lord are loving and faithful for those who keep the ways of His covenant.”
+His heart-motivation is that of a father’s love!
+He desires blessing to overtake our lives!

-God speaks to all of us constantly reminding us of His love, grace, mercy, and desire to bless us.
-He knows that much of that blessing will come to us from the favour that comes from a transformed life.
-Romans 12:2 says, “Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
-Then you will be able to test and approve what God’s will is–his good, pleasing and perfect will.”
-A transformed life – a life that has moved sin out and become Christ-like, helps promote God’s favour – a grace and influence that you can have with people that draws blessing to your life.
+God’s word consistently reminds us of His love, grace, mercy, and desire to bless us.
+He tells us that much of the blessing that will come to our lives is from the favor that comes from a transformed life.
+Romans 12:2 (NLT) says, “Don’t copy the behavior and customs of this world, but let God transform you into a new person by changing the way you think.
+Then you will learn to know God’s will for you, which is good and pleasing and perfect.”
+A transformed life—a life that moves sin out and becomes more Christ-like, helps promote God’s favor—a grace, love, and influence that you can have with people who draw blessing to your life.

 God is Love.
 But, God is also the boss.
-There are things He does not like – even things He hates.
-What He hates is that Satan has deceptively made sin look attractive when it really only steals and destroys life.
-Prov 14:12 says, “There is a way that seems right to a man, but in the end it leads to death.”
-God does not hate you!
-He loves you!
-He simply hates the sin because it brings so much hurt to us – His children whom He loves so much.
+There are things He does not like—even things He hates.
+That does not mean people.
+That means wrong behaviors, words and actions.
+He hates that Satan has deceptively made sin look attractive when in truth, it really only steals and destroys life.
+Proverbs 14:12 (NKJV) says, “There is a way that seems right to a man, But its end is the

 When you are really hungry you feel hunger pains.
 They are telling you your body is hungry so you’ll eat.
 When you have eaten enough, your body feels full.
 That is so you will quit eating and not get fat or sick.
 These are signs to help you.
-Likewise the feeling of conviction is your conscience trained by God’s Holy Spirit through the Word of God to learn good from bad – righteous living from sin.
-It’s an inward alarm for us to pay attention to and realize something is wrong – something that will get you into trouble and hinder your transformation of becoming Christlike.
-It can hinder blessing – not that God is holding it back, but that your behavior might cause a hindrance with man.
+Likewise the feeling of conviction is your conscience trained by God’s Holy Spirit through the Word of God to learn good from bad—righteous living from sin.
+It’s an inward alarm for us to pay attention to and realize something is wrong—something that will get you into trouble and hinder your transformation of becoming Christlike.
+It can hinder blessing—not that God is holding it back, but that sinful behavior interrupts it and hinders God’s blessing.

 In His Love,